 Isn't that why we're in the mess we're in, Jackie?

-Everybody thinks they've got something coming to them.
+Everybody thinks they've got something coming to them?

-And we've got two senators running for president, and people don't seem to look at them and say, You're part of the problem.
+And we've got two senators running for president, and people don't seem to look at them and say, you're part of the problem.

 You're the reason we're in this mess.

-And why didn't he why didn't he campaign in Iowa Jackie, Jackie, take a Jackie, take a breath for crying out loud.
+Jackie, Jackie, Jackie, take a breath for crying out loud.

 You ought to be running, not Rudy.

-Uh, why didn't he run in Iowa and New Hampshire more vigorously then?
+Why didn't he run in Iowa and New Hampshire more vigorously then?

-So he figured he'd just bypass it.
+So he figured he'd just bypass that.

 Here we go.

-We can get hell from under.
+We can't get out from under.

 Jackie, thanks.

-I want an Italian, I want a Christian, I want an Hispanic.
+I want an Hispanic.

 I don't know.